 2: Comparative And Superlative Quizzes

-Then students can write down their answer using comparative and superlative sentences.
-To practice speaking, ask students to tell you their answer one by one after each question.
-These quizzes can be played in pairs or small teams.
-For more ready to use English quizzes, check out all our Easy English quizzes here.
+Then students can write down their answers using comparative and superlative sentences.
+To practice speaking, ask students to tell you their answers one by one after each question.
+These quizzes can be played in pairs or in small teams.
+For more ready-to-use English quizzes, check out all our Easy English quizzes.

 3: Comparatives Chain Game